Filed under: Fall / Quick Breads

 Method

-• Whisk in the dry ingredients until you have a smooth batter.
+• Whisk in the flour and baking soda then whisk in the buttermilk until you have a smooth batter.
 There will be lumps of banana, this is fine.

 • If you like, you can add a thin, long slice of banana to the top.